Ready to say goodbye to debt for good? Learn More

 Federal Jobs

-Federal jobs are fairly straightforward.
-The federal government isn't generally permitted to deny employment based on the results of a credit check under federal law.
 That said, if the job you’re applying for requires a security clearance, you may not be eligible for that position if your credit history prevents you from securing it.
-That's why it's important to make sure that you fully understand the requirements of any job you apply for with the federal government before you invest time and energy applying to a job for which you might not be eligible.
+Make sure that you fully understand the requirements of any job with the federal government before you invest the time and energy applying if you might not be eligible.

 Private Employers

-The laws around hiring practices for private employers are more nuanced.
-Each state has its own laws addressing the use of credit information for employment purposes.
-Some states and major cities have enacted legislation that protects applicants from having their credit histories used against them in hiring and other employment practices.
-But the majority of states allow private employers to use poor credit history as a lawful reason to reject a job seeker’s application.
+Some states and major cities (see below) have enacted legislation that protects applicants from having their credit histories used against them in hiring and other employment practices.
+But most states allow private employers to use poor credit history as a lawful reason to reject a job seeker’s application.

 If an employer conducts a credit check as part of the hiring process, they're required by law to tell you that they plan to review your credit.
 Before the employer can pull your credit history, you must provide consent.
-Note that credit scores aren't usually included in background checks, but a detailed credit history from the past several years may be included.

 Not all employers go through this time-intensive process, but some will if they’re looking for specific red flags.
 These employers may have concerns about the risk of potential fraud, the need for a security clearance or licensing eligibility, or evidence that the applicant may be vulnerable to bribery.

 Although the federal Fair Credit Reporting Act doesn’t prohibit the use of employer credit checks during the hiring process, more than 10 states and several cities have passed regulations that restrict an employer's ability to utilize credit information when making employment decisions.
-These jurisdictions include:

 • California